 Localizations

 Localizations are short text-snippets identified by a unique key, which have multiple translations into different languages.
-We can manage localizations through the localizations service.
+We can manage localizations through the Localizations Service.
 In the context of templates, we can use localizations to create localize-able templates.
 In templates, we represent localizations in curly brackets.
 Take the following template for example, where we use a localization with key greeting:

 {